afrozalm/dtn_ext/README.txt

                                                  - 'y' : ndarray > batch_size

    * class-combined.pkl : type - dict > attrs are labels [0, no of celebs - 1]
+                                      > each label attributes 'real' and 'caric'
-                                      > each label attribute has images/ ndarray - n x 64 x 64 x 3
+                                      > both 'real' and 'caric' have np.arrays of n x 64 x 64 x 3